 But today we’re talking about specifically about where to *stay* in Bergen more in-depth, and for that you should look no further than the Thon Orion Hotel in Bergen.

 Without question you want to stay in the ADORABLE Bryggen old town.
 It’s so charming, and everything is so close and walkable.
 The photos below are just 2-3 minutes’ walk from the Thon Orion Hotel as well as many bars and restaurants and just a couple steps from the waterfront.

 Planning your visit??
 Here’s a Detailed Packing List for Bergen in Winter

-So without further ado, here are some of my pics and impressions from the Thon Orion Hotel in Bergen.
+So without further ado, here are some of my pics and impressions from the Thon Orion.
 The staff were welcoming and helpful, trying to answer my questions and make good recommendations for where to eat (it was over New Year’s and a lot of places were closed).

 When you walk into the lobby, you’re greeted by a warm and cozy seating area and fireplace.
 I couldn’t sleep one night and came down here at like 3:00am to read for a few hours, curled up in my pajamas.

 Visiting Norway in winter??
 Consider Tromsø as well!